Goalify/front-end/README.md

 <a name="glossary"></a>
 ## 4. Project Glossary
+- Middle-ware: An intermediate server acting as an interface between the front-end and the back-end.
+- Core server: The server which stores all data other the users' credentials.
 - Goal: A desired ambition that a person aims to achieve.
-- Middle-ware: An intermediate server acting as an interface between the front-end and the back-end.
 - Milestone: Partial actions and achievements necessary to make progress toward a particular goal.
+- Discover page: A page where latest public goals are published.
+- Private goal: A goal only visible by its creator.
+- Public goal: A goal that can visible on the discover page.
+- Access token: An access token contains the security credentials for a login session and identifies the user.
+- Authentication request: A request sent from the frontend to the middleware to check if the user is granted an access token.

 <a name="techstack"></a>
 ## 5. Technical Stack